 You seen how records are mastered, now see what happens when they’re pressed.

-For a music format that exists on a microscopic level, perhaps the most intriguing thing about the way in which records are pressed is the sheer industrial and mechanical nature of the process.
+For a music format that exists on a microscopic level, one of the most intriguing elements about the way in which records are pressed is the sheer industrial and mechanical nature of the process.
 From growing stampers in chemical baths to shrink-wrapping the gatefold sleeves, the pressing of a record is at every stage both an incredibly physical and exact process.

 Photos: Marco Walker, Captions: Stephen Galton.